guardian/grid/README.md

 ### Generate .properties files

-Firstly you will need to follow the guide in the dev-utils folder of this [repo](https://github.com/guardian/grid-infra).
-This will give you
+Guardian devs can follow the guide in the dev-utils folder of this private [repo](https://github.com/guardian/grid-infra).
+This will give you some tips about our specific configuration.

+The general process is as follows:

 Generate your .properties files for the various media-service services using the [dot-properties generator](./docker/configs/generators/README.md)